www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 | updated_after | Return only job posts that were updated at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | live | If `true`, return only live job posts.
 | active | If `true`, only return active job posts.
 If `false`, only return deleted job posts.
 When omitted, return both active and deleted job posts.
+| full_content | If `true`, returns the board introduction, description, and board conclusion as one `content` or `internal_content` element.
+When omitted, only returns the post's editable description.

 <br>
 [See noteworthy response attributes.](#the-job-post-object)